Skip to main content

 Yes, sleep apnea can absolutely mimic chronic congestion.
 Mouth breathing all night dries out the airways, and the inflammation that follows feels exactly like a sinus problem.
 A home sleep test (like a WatchPAT) is a low-friction way to rule it in or out.

-Omega-3 fatty acids from fish oil shift the body toward less inflammatory signaling over weeks to months.
+Omega-3 fatty acids from fish oil move the body toward less inflammatory signaling over weeks to months.
 They are not a fast-acting decongestant, but they are part of a long game for any patient with chronic immune activation.
 Aim for 2 to 3 grams of combined EPA and DHA daily from a third-party tested brand.

 We screen for H. pylori (a stomach bacterium that lowers stomach acid) when chronic congestion comes with reflux, bloating, or poor digestion.
 Low stomach acid lets bacteria overgrow further down the gut, which feeds the histamine and inflammation cycle.
 It is not the first test we run, but it is a high-yield one in the right patient.